Oreo is one of the most loved and well-known cookie in the world. But would it be possible to make a homemade variant of it?

 - Set the oven to 175 degrees (upper and lower heat).

 - Powder your work surface with wheat flour before putting the dough on it.
-Also powder the dough and rolling pin with flour.
+Also, powder the dough and rolling pin with flour.
 Roll out the dough to a plate that is about 3-5 mm thick.
-Then punch out round cakes that are about 3-4 cm wide.
+Then make round cakes that are about 3-4 cm wide.
 Continue until you have used up the whole dough.

 - Cover two plates with baking sheet paper and place the cookies on them.
 The cookies will not ferment or melt out very much so they can lie quite tightly on the plate

 - Bake one plate at a time in the center of the oven for about 12 minutes.
-Allow to cool completely on grill before filling them.
+Allow them to cool completely on the grill before filling them.

-- The filling is made easy by simply whisking together butter, icing sugar and vanilla sugar with electric whisk in a bowl.
+- The filling is made easy by simply whisking together butter, icing sugar and vanilla sugar with an electric whisk in a bowl.
 It gets crumbly before it gets creamy.
-Just keep whipping.
+Just keep whisking.
 The longer you whisk, the less butter flavor and the more fluffy texture.

-- Spread or spread the filling on one cake and then press another cake so that the filling is evenly distributed between the cookies.
+- Spread the filling on one cake and then press another cake so that the filling is evenly distributed between the cookies.
 Repeat for all cookies.

 - Store the cookies in an airtight jar in the fridge or serve immediately.

-To make vegan oreosis, replace the butter with milk-free margarine, add in a pinch of extra salt in the dough and replace each egg with 2 tablespoons of water.
+To make vegan Oreos, replace the butter with milk-free margarine, add in a pinch of extra salt in the dough and replace each egg with 2 tablespoons of water.

-To make gluten-free oreos, replace the wheat flour with 4 cups of gluten-free flour mix and 2 tablespoons of pofiber.
+To make gluten-free Oreos, replace the wheat flour with 4 cups of the gluten-free flour mix.